Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 tightly control access to tokens, passwords, certificates, API keys, and other secrets.

-Use the client library for Azure Key Vault Secrets in your Node.js application to
+Use the client library for Azure Key Vault Secrets in your Node.js application to:

 - Get, set and delete secrets.
 - Update a secret and it's attributes.